schnoddelbotz/huego-fe/README.md

 - just run `huego-fe`

-It might be handy to assign a Keyboard shortcut to start huego-fe for later use.
+It might be handy to assign a Keyboard shortcut to start huego-fe for regular use.
-Would let you switch a light with 2 keystrokes.
-For Gnome:
+Example setup for Gnome / Ubuntu 20.04:

-- Go to settings, Keyboard shortcuts
+- Go to settings > Keyboard shortcuts, scroll to bottom, hit `+`
-- Assign key to launch `huego-fe`
+- Given you put `huego-fe` into `$PATH` during installation, just use `huego-fe` here as Name and Command
+- Click `Set Shortcut` and e.g. choose/press Ctrl-F12
+- Pressing Ctrl-F12 will now bring up `huego-fe` with default `hue-light` as set in `~/.huego-fe.yml`

+UI WIP/working status:
-- [ ] UI is tiny and optimized for quick keyboard control.
-Controls:
+- [x] UI is tiny and optimized for quick keyboard control
 - [ ] Up/Dn: Select Light
 - [ ] Enter: Toggle selected light's state and quit (default-selected button)
-    - [ ] Left/Right: -/+ brightness
+- [x] Left/Right: -/+ brightness
+- [x] ESC: Quit
 - [ ] Delayed / Dimmed On/Off?

 # bugs